-Owaka is the Catlins' largest town surrounded by rainforest, spectacular valleys, sandy beaches and a large tidal lake.
+Nestled at the foot of the Ōwaka Valley, The Catlins' largest town, Ōwaka, is surrounded by rainforest, spectacular valleys, sandy beaches, and a large tidal lake.

 In Te Reo Māori, Ōwaka means “the place of the canoe”.